StevenBlack/vocab/million-dollar-words.md

 A rake; a dissipated, lascivious man, but with a touch of the dashing romantic.

+### rubatosis
+An emotion; The unsettling awareness of your own heartbeat.

 ### rubric
 A set of regulations for behavior or procedure.